rongxinyin/Grid-DR-Analytics/param_run/README.md

 * "osm": contains all simulation instance osm files.
 * "idf": contains all simulation instance idf files.
 * "run": contains all simulation instance raw outputs, including a sub-folder for each instance.
-* "output": contains the post-processed demand flexibility related outputs for each simulation instance, as well as a few result summary files:
+* "output": contains the post-processed demand flexibility related outputs for each simulation instance,
+* "result": contains a few result summary files:
 -- *{ModelID}_Ref.csv*: outputs of the reference case.
 -- *{ModelID}_{DesignType}.csv*: outputs of all the instance cases.
 -- *{ModelID}_{DesignType}_Output.csv*: outputs of Monte Carlo simulation and sensitivity analysis, where the demand shed intensity is averaged over all hours of the considered period within each instance.